wingo/whippet/doc/collector-mmc.md

 ## Optional features

-The `whippet` collector has a few feature flags that can be turned on or off.
-If you use the [standard embedder makefile include](../embed.mk), then there is a name for each combination of features: `whippet` has no additional features, `parallel-whippet` enables parallel marking, `parallel-generational-whippet` enables generations, `stack-conservative-parallel-generational-whippet` uses conservative root-finding, and `heap-conservative-parallel-generational-whippet` additionally traces the heap conservatively.
+The `mmc` collector has a few feature flags that can be turned on or off.
+If you use the [standard embedder makefile include](../embed.mk), then there is a name for each combination of features: `mmc` has no additional features, `parallel-mmc` enables parallel marking, `parallel-generational-mmc` enables generations, `stack-conservative-parallel-generational-mmc` uses conservative root-finding, and `heap-conservative-parallel-generational-mmc` additionally traces the heap conservatively.
 You can leave off components of the name to get a collector without those features.
 Underneath this corresponds to some pre-processor definitions passed to